AdaCore/aws/docs/source/high_level_services.rst

 .. index:: Download Manager

-A server that need to handle lot of large downloads can run out of connection to answer the standard Web pages.
-A solution is to increase the number of simultaneous connections, but this is not really efficient as a task is created for each connection and does not ensure that all the connections will be used for the downloads anyway.
+A server that needs to handle lot of large downloads can run out of connections to answer the standard Web pages.
+One solution is to increase the number of simultaneous connections, but this is not really efficient as a task is created for each connection and does not ensure that all the connections will be used for the downloads anyway.